-OVERVIEW: Ameriprise Financial is committed to grantmaking that creates “positive change” in the communities across the U.S. This includes not only meeting “basic needs” but also supporting “community vitality.”
+OVERVIEW: Ameriprise Financial commits to grantmaking that creates “positive change” in communities across the U.S. This includes not only meeting “basic needs” but also supporting “community vitality.”

-IP TAKE: Ameriprise Financial’s philanthropic giving focuses on opportunities to support and improve U.S. communities.
+IP TAKE: Ameriprise Financial’s philanthropy prioritizes opportunities that support and improve U.S. communities.
 Performing arts funding, including that for music, is a well-regarded aspect of this giving because of the importance the corporation places on cultural enrichment.

-First, some geographic logistics that flow right out of that sentiment: If you’re looking for a grant from Ameriprise Financial, your best bet is to be creating music experiences within 30 miles of Boston, Chicago, Green Bay (WI), Las Vegas, Minneapolis, New York, Phoenix, Portland (OR), or Providence (RI).
-If you’re not in one of those geographic zones, it doesn’t exclude you (see some recent theater grants below), but it does make it all the more critical to make sure you’re hitting the bullseye with Ameriprise Financial’s arts-giving mission.
+First, some geographic logistics that flow right out of that sentiment: the best bet for grantseekers looking for a grant from Ameriprise Financial is to create music experiences within 30 miles of Boston, Chicago, Green Bay (WI), Las Vegas, Minneapolis, New York, Phoenix, Portland (OR), or Providence (RI).
+Projects and organizations outside one of those geographic zones are not necessarily excluded (see some recent theater grants below), but it does make it all the more critical to create a project that aligns with Ameriprise Financial’s arts-giving mission.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)